La Liberazione

 Director: Jacopo Spirei

-Lighting Design: TBA
+Lighting Design: Giuseppe di Iorio

 Musicologist: Holger Schmitt-Hallenberg